 See the famous basalt sea stacks at Cannon Beach.
 View Haystack Rock, which rises to 235 feet tall on the beach shore.
 Haystack Rock really is one of the reasons why Canon Beach has become so well-loved.
 National Geographic rated Cannon Beach as one of the world’s top 100 most beautiful places.
 It has even been acted as a filming location for three iconic movies — The Goonies, Twilight, and Point Break.

 But that’s not all Cannon Beach is known and loved for.
-The charming coastal town features more than a dozen art galleries and boasts optimal whale-watching opportunities from March to April, then again from December to January during seasonal whale migrational periods.
-And if you hit Cannon Beach from April to July, you and the family can see the colony of puffins nesting by the sea stack!
+The charming coastal town features more than a dozen art galleries and boasts optimal whale-watching opportunities from March to April, then again from December to January during seasonal whale migration periods.

 Pacific City, Oregon

-A quaint beach town with the captivating Cape Kiwanda as its headland, Pacific City, is a hot spot for surfers, anglers, and anyone looking to find peace within nature and away from the hustle and bustle of life.
+A hot spot for surfers, anglers, and anyone looking to find peace within nature and away from the hustle and bustle of life.
 Pacific City’s long stretches of sandy beaches, towering sand dunes, and massive sea stacks offer impactful views for visitors and locals alike.

-The Cape Kiwanda State Natural Area is an excellent stop for the family to stretch their legs.
-You can experience Pacific City by foot on the hiking trails, available in many varying levels of difficulty.
 The tide pools on the shore are filled with crabs and sea stars, with wildlife watching opportunities for seals and whales, and the spectacular hidden sea caves too, making a trip through Cape Kiwanda’s State Natural Area incredibly rewarding.

 Stop by for a meal surrounded by gorgeous beachfront views at the original birthplace of Pelican Brewing.
 Then, take the family on an unforgettable horseback ride along the coast and sand dunes with the team at Green Acres Beach & Trail Rides.
 All before heading back out on your scenic trip to San Francisco!